Joseph P. Kennedy II: Venezuela

-Beginning in 2005, Citgo Petroleum Company (Citgo), a wholly owned subsidiary of Petróleos de Venezuela (PDVSA)—the Venezuelan state-owned oil company—has been the primary donor of heating oil to Citizens Energy.
+Beginning in 2005, Citgo Petroleum Company (Citgo), a wholly owned subsidiary of Petróleos de Venezuela (PDVSA)—the Venezuelan state-owned oil company—has been Citizens Energy's primary donor of heating oil.
 The Wall Street Journal and others criticized Citizens Energy for continuing its relationship with the Venezuelan government and Venezuelan president Hugo Chávez, a harsh critic of the United States.
-In response, Kennedy and others have argued that it is hypocritical to criticize a non-profit organization for accepting oil from Venezuela while numerous other American businesses are profiting from robust trade with Venezuela and at a time when the U.S. government has cut low-income fuel assistance.
+In response, Kennedy and others argued that it is hypocritical to criticize a nonprofit organization for accepting oil from Venezuela while numerous U.S. businesses profit from robust trade with Venezuela and when the U.S. government has cut low-income fuel assistance.

 Although Citgo donations reportedly dried up in 2015 owing to Venezuela's economic turmoil, the company was reported in 2009 to have donated 83 million gallons of oil over the two previous years, which was used to provide heating assistance to an estimated 200,000 families a year in 23 states.

-Kennedy has since turned into a critic of Venezuelan president Nicolás Maduro, the handpicked successor of Chávez, accusing him of "stealing democracy from the people" and calling for Maduro's removal.
+Kennedy later became a critic of Venezuelan president Nicolás Maduro, Chávez's handpicked successor, accusing him of "stealing democracy from the people" and calling for his removal.

 Later political considerations

 Gubernatorial elections

-In 1993, a Boston Globe poll showed Kennedy within one percentage point of popular incumbent William Weld in a hypothetical gubernatorial match-up, prompting prominent state Democrats to try and recruit him for the race.
+In 1993, a Boston Globe poll showed Kennedy within one percentage point of popular incumbent William Weld in a hypothetical gubernatorial match-up, prompting prominent state Democrats to try to recruit him for the race.
 Though no other Democrat was polling near Weld, Kennedy decided to forgo the race and remain in Congress.
-Mark Roosevelt won the nomination and lost to Governor Weld by over 40 points.
+Mark Roosevelt won the nomination and lost to Weld by over 40 points.

-Kennedy was considered the front runner for the governorship of Massachusetts in 1998, but revelations about his personal life led to a tumultuous fall in public opinion polling, and he decided against running.

-Kennedy explained in a VFW hall in a working-class corner of Boston that he believed he would never be able to focus his candidacy on issues: "The race will focus on personal or family questions.
-It is not fair to my family, it is not fair to the people of Massachusetts and it is not the right thing to do."
+Kennedy was considered the front-runner for the governorship of Massachusetts in 1998, but revelations about his personal life led to a tumultuous fall in public opinion polling, and he decided not to run.
+At a VFW hall in a working-class area of Boston, he said he believed the campaign would not focus on policy: "The race will focus on personal or family questions.
+It is not fair to my family, it is not fair to the people of Massachusetts, and it is not the right thing to do."

 2010 U.S. Senate election

-With the death of his uncle Ted Kennedy on August 25, 2009, Kennedy's name had been mentioned as a possible candidate for his uncle's United States Senate seat representing Massachusetts.
+After his uncle Ted Kennedy died on August 25, 2009, Kennedy was mentioned as a possible candidate for his uncle's United States Senate seat.
 In an Associated Press article, Democratic strategist Dan Payne said, "He wouldn't be human and he wouldn't be a Kennedy if he didn't give serious consideration to running for what is known as the 'Kennedy seat' in Massachusetts."
-However, Kennedy released a statement on September 7 explaining that he would not pursue the seat.
+On September 7, Kennedy announced that he would not pursue the seat.
 The seat eventually went by appointment to Paul G. Kirk and later by election to Republican Scott Brown.